 John Denove, Mary Bennett, Wilkie Cheong, Shane Hapuarachy and Onik Ovanesian attended the CAALA Installation and Awards Dinner Gala at the Beverly Wilshire Hotel.

 John Denove was requested as a speaker at the CAALA New Lawyer Roundtable.

 John Denove has been selected as a prestigious member of the Plaintiff Trial Academy (PTA) Faculty.
-This is the second year of the PTA, and Mr. Denove has been selected each year to the Faculty.
-He will instruct plaintiff attorneys during a three day session on the art of Voir Dire.
+This is the fifth consecutive year of the PTA, and Mr. Denove has been selected each year to the Faculty.
+He will instruct plaintiff attorneys during a three day session on Opening Statements.